-Cohort 11 with SPCR delegates Fiona Hamilton (back left) and Adam Geraghty (middle back).
+Cohort 11 with SPCR delegates Sudeh Cheraghi-Sohi (front right) and Adam Geraghty (middle back),

-Cohort 12 with SPCR delegates Sarah Tonkin-Crine (far left) and Alyson Huntley (second from left, back).
+Cohort 12 with SPCR delegates Sarah Tonkin-Crine (far left) and Alysson Huntley (far right).

 AIMS OF THE COURSE

 - To provide education and training in primary care research leadership - To broaden the skill base of participants and enable them to develop their own leadership role in their primary care research careers knowledge of current leadership theories, scenario planning, media skills - To enhance lifelong learning skills and personal development and the use of these in their leadership of primary care research networking with current leaders and own peer group, coaching skills, insight into own developmental needs and ways to fulfill these - To broaden the participants' knowledge of the current leaders and awareness of the position of primary care research both nationally and internationally.